 Fatigue can be caused by a number of factors.
 Usually, the diabetic is lacking insulin or has insulin resistance.
 This makes it difficult for the glucose to get into the cells for energy .

 High blood sugars can weaken your immune system (your body‘s defense system).
-Over time, diabetics will develop peripheral neuropathy, which leads to Decreased blood flow to the extremities.
+Over time, most diabetics will develop peripheral neuropathy, which leads to decreased blood flow to the extremities.
 For these reasons, a person with diabetes is at a higher risk of developing infections, especially if blood glucose levels remain elevated.